 Where do you put salt in the dishwasher?

 The salt reservoir is located on the bottom of your dishwasher.
 After removing the lower tray unscrew the big lid covering the reservoir.
-Most manufacturers will include a funnel to make it easier.
+Most manufacturers will include a funnel to make it easier to fill it with the dishwasher salt.

 What type of salt do you put in the dishwasher?